asingh772004/Computer-Networks-Chat-Application/README.md

 ## Features

 #### Multi client support:
-* Supports up to 5 simultaneous clients (configurable via MAX_CLIENTS).
-Extra clients are automatically closed
+* Supports up to 5 simultaneous clients (configurable via MAX_CLIENTS)
+* Extra clients are automatically closed

 #### Non-blocking I/O with select():
-* Uses select() to manage new connections and client communications, eliminating the need for multithreading on the server side.
+* Uses select() to manage new connections and client communications, eliminating the need for multithreading on the server side

 #### Client Alias Management:
 * Each client must set an alias.
 If an alias is already taken, the server prompts the client for another alias.

 #### Chat Room Join/Leave Mechanism
-* Clients must explicitly join the chat room using the CONNECT command.
-Once in the chat room, users can broadcast messages or send private messages.
+* Clients must explicitly join the chat room using the CONNECT command
+* Users can send broadcast or private messages in the chat room

 #### Broadcast Messaging:
-* Messages sent without a command are broadcast to all clients in the chat room.
+* Messages sent without a command are broadcast to all clients in the chat room

 #### Private Messaging:
-* Prefix a message with @username to send a private message to one or more specific users.
-If the recipient is not found, the sender receives a notification.
+* Prefix a message with @username to send a private message to one or more specific users
+* The sender receives a notificationIf the recipient is not found

 #### DISCONNECT and EXIT:
 * Commands to leave the chat room or close the connection respectively